Privacy Policy

 What personal information do we collect and hold, and how do we get it?

 Personal information is information or an opinion about an identified, or reasonably identifiable, individual.
-During the provision of its services, we may collect your personal information.
+During the provision of our services, we may collect your personal information.

 The personal information we collect depends on, and is specific to, the products and services you engage us to provide.
 Generally, the kinds of personal information we collect includes:

-• Other identification verification information, including photographic information, from documents including your birth certificate, passport, driver’s license, pension card, citizenship certificate, tax notice assessment, Medicare card and utilities notices
+• Other identification verification information, including photographic information, from documents including your birth certificate, passport, driver’s licence, pension card, citizenship certificate, tax notice assessment, Medicare card and utilities notices.

 • Professional and business information about your membership of a professional association, partnerships, directorships, business names and trust arrangements.